theironcook/Backbone.ModelBinder/README.md

         this.$el.append(this.template());
         this.modelBinder.bind(this.model, this.el);
     }
+});
 ````

-In the simple example above, the the `bind()` function takes a Backbone Model and an html `Root Element` as parameters.
+The `bind()` function takes 2 parameters.
+* The Backbone Model your binding to.
+* An html element that should contain all of the other elements your binding to - a `rootElement`
+* A 3rd optional parameter called the bindingsHash is also possible - this is reviewed in the next section.

-`bind()` find all of `Root Element's` child elements with a `name` defined and bind them to the Backbone Model.
+The `bind()` function finds all of the child elements under `rootElement` that have a `name` attribute defined.

-The model's address attribute will be synchronized to the text input that has name="address".
+**It then binds the Models attributes to elements with the same name.**

+For many simple views that that have elements with a `name` attribute that matches a Model's attribute name, this technique is sufficient.

 Note that the ModelBinder does not care about Backbone Views, although you'll typically create ModelBinders inside of Views.

-For many simple views that that have elements with a 'name' attribute that matches a Model's attribute name, this technique is sufficient.

 <br>